Achievable logoAchievable logo

 Transactions

-When an investor buys or sells an option contract, the trade settles one business day after the trade date (T - trade date + 1).
-During an equity option exercise, a stock transaction occurs.
-If you recall, stock transactions also have a settlement time of one business day (T+1).
+When an investor buys or sells an option contract, the trade settles one business day after the trade date (T+1).
+When an equity option is exercised, it creates a stock transaction.
+Stock transactions also settle in one business day (T+1).

 Opening & closing transactions

-When an options trade occurs, it will either be an opening or closing transaction.
-There are four types of options transactions to be aware of:
+Every options trade is either an opening transaction or a closing transaction.
+There are four types of options transactions to know:

 • Opening purchases